 unlimit removes a limitation on resource.
 If no resource is specified, then all resource limitations are removed.
 See the description of the limit command for the list of resource names.

 Remove corresponding hard limits.
-Only the privileged user may do this.
+Only the privileged user can do this.

 The Korn shell built-in function, ulimit, sets or displays a resource limit.
 The available resources limits are listed below.
 Many systems do not contain one or more of these limits.
 The limit for a specified resource is set when limit is specified.
 The value of limit can be a number in the unit specified below with each resource, or the value unlimited.
-The -H and -S flags specify whether the hard limit or the soft limit for the given resource is set.
+The string unlimited requests that the current limit, if any, be removed.
+The –H and –S flags specify whether the hard limit or the soft limit for the specified resource is set.
 A hard limit cannot be increased once it is set.
 A soft limit can be increased up to the value of the hard limit.
-If neither the -H or -S options is specified, the limit applies to both.
+If neither the –H or –S options is specified, the limit applies to both.
 The current resource limit is printed when limit is omitted.
-In this case, the soft limit is printed unless -H is specified.
+In this case, the soft limit is printed unless –H is specified.
 When more than one resource is specified, then the limit name and unit is printed before the value.